Simplicity Bias in Transformers and their Ability to Learn Sparse Boolean Functions: Introduction

 \textbf{(ii)} We show that both Transformers and LSTMs learn functions of increasing sensitivity when trained on a set of Boolean functions as well as practical datasets such as sentiment classification (see Figure \ref{fig:intro}, top right).
 For Boolean functions, Transformers converge to functions of lower sensitivity in comparison to LSTMs when both models achieve near-zero training error.

-\textbf{(iii)} On various $\kspar$ Boolean functions, we find that Transformers learn to generalize near-perfectly even in the presence of significant noise in the training data whereas LSTMs severely overfit and obtain poor generalization performance (see Figure \ref{fig:intro}, left).
+\textbf{(iii)} On various $\kspar$ Boolean functions, we find that Transformers generalize near-perfectly even in the presence of noise in the training data whereas LSTMs severely overfit and obtain poor generalization performance (see Figure \ref{fig:intro}, left).

+\textbf{Auxiliary Results.} Although not the primary focus of the paper, we explore relations between sensitivity and generalization in Appendix \ref{app:sensi_gen}.
+In particular, we show how sensitivity can be used as a capacity measure to derive generalization bounds.
+Additionally, we explore the correlation between sensitivity and generalization gap for LSTMs and Transformer-based models on sentiment classification tasks.
+We also conduct experiments with three other complexity measures in Appendix \ref{appsub:complexity}.